-1. Make suggestions to the Program Committee concerning program format and content and be responsible for developing the Extension Sectional program.
-The Chairperson shall preside at Sectional Program meetings and should be a member of the Program Committee.

-- Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - 3.
+- 1. Make suggestions to the Program Committee concerning program format and content and be responsible for developing the Extension Sectional program.
+The Chairperson shall preside at Sectional Program meetings and should be a member of the Program Committee. - 2.
+Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - 3.
 The Extension Committee Vice-Chairperson shall assess the need for extension or popular types of publications dealing with weed science in consultation with Extension Committee members.
 When such extension publications are identified, the Vice-Chairperson shall facilitate the publication by identifying an author and potential means of publication. - 4.
-The Chairperson shall pass on instructions and guidance to Vice-Chairperson. - 5.
+The Chairperson of the Extension Committee will serve as the Chairperson of the NCWSS Student Video Contest.
+The Chairperson will provide information about NCWSS Student Video Contest to NCWSS newsletter editor to be included in the fall newsletter and will be a contact person to submit videos by students.
+The Chairperson will select three judges to evaluate and grade Student Video Contest winners. - 5.
+The Chairperson shall pass on instructions and guidance to Vice-Chairperson. - 6.
 The Chairperson shall see that a Vice-Chairperson is elected and shall conduct the meeting of the Extension Section at the annual meeting.